-What exactly is “the perfect off the grid location“ to build your cabin?
-Well, ideally there are some things to look for in a piece of property that make it a good off the grid location.
-This is not a comprehensive guide, but only meant to give a good general point of reference to start from.
+What exactly is “the perfect off the grid location“ Is there such a place?
+Ideally, there are some things to look for in a property that make it a good off the grid location to build a cabin.
+This is not a comprehensive guide but only meant to give a good general point of reference to start from.

-Do you need power hungry appliances, central heat and air, and all the luxuries of a tradition suburban home?
+Do you need power-hungry appliances, central heat and air, and all the luxuries of a traditional suburban home?
 Not really.
 So you make a list of things you “need” to survive in the wilderness in order of importance.

 “The perfect off the grid location” doesn’t exist in a one-size-fits-all package.
-The point being it’s all about personal preference and what you feel you need, versus what you want balanced by your goals.
+The point is, it’s all about personal preference and what you feel you need, versus what you want, balanced by your goals.

-Goals are relatively simple; to become 100% self sufficient, spend more quality time together with family, and experience to good things in life without having to worry about the mortgage, bills, and whether you’ll have a job next month.
+Goals can be relatively simple: to become 100% self-sufficient, spend more quality time together with family, and experience the good things in life without having to worry about the mortgage, bills, and whether you’ll have a job next month.

 So, you ask yourself what you really truly need.